nidafarooqui/ubuntu-server-setup/README.md

 		    `sudo vi /etc/nginx/sites-available/example.com`
 		    `sudo vi /etc/nginx/sites-available/test.com`
 		- *Make sure only one server block has the  `default_server`  option enabled.*
-		- change root to `root /var/www/example.com;`
+		- Change root to `root /var/www/example.com;`
-		- modify `server_name` to `server_name example.com www.example.com;`
+		- Modify `server_name` to `server_name example.com www.example.com;`
-		- create symlinks from these files to the `sites-enabled` directory:
+		- Create symlinks from these files to the `sites-enabled` directory:
 			      ```
 			      sudo ln -s /etc/nginx/sites-available/example.com /etc/nginx/sites-enabled/
 			      sudo ln -s /etc/nginx/sites-available/test.com /etc/nginx/sites-enabled/
 		          ```
-	- to avoid a possible hash bucket memory problem that can arise from adding additional server names, open nginx.conf `sudo nano /etc/nginx/nginx.conf` and find the `server_names_hash_bucket_size` directive.
+	- To avoid a possible hash bucket memory problem that can arise from adding additional server names, open nginx.conf `sudo nano /etc/nginx/nginx.conf` and find the `server_names_hash_bucket_size` directive.
 Remove the `#` symbol to uncomment the line: `server_names_hash_bucket_size 64;`
-	- test to make sure there are no errors `sudo nginx -t`
+	- Test to make sure there are no errors `sudo nginx -t`
-	- restart nginx if no problems were found `sudo systemctl restart nginx`
+	- Restart nginx if no problems were found `sudo systemctl restart nginx`
 #### 3. Alternative if you want to edit the `default` file and run a node app:
    Edit the `default` file in `/etc/nginx/sites-available/default` and change the line of `try_files $uri $uri/ =404;` to `proxy_pass http://127.0.0.1:3001;`, then run `sudo nginx -t` to make sure there are no syntax errors and restart nginx with `sudo service nginx restart`.
 You can then use `forever start app.js` to forever run the node app.
    [See here for more details on setting up a node app for production](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-16-04)